Night Blindness in Horses

 Introduction » Symptoms » Causes » Diagnosis » Treatment / Prevention » Prognosis » More Info & Discussions

-The degree of blindness varies widely from case to case.
-In its mildest form the horse may exhibit mild disorientation and apprehension at dusk or dark, maybe even occasionally running into objects.
-At its most severe horses are totally blind when the lighting is poor with increased signs of fear and running into stationary objects.
-Some severely effected horses are also apprehensive in bright light.
+The degree of blindness varies from case to case.
+In its mildest form, the horse may exhibit mild disorientation and apprehension at dusk or dark, occasionally running into objects.
+At its most severe, horses are blind when the lighting is poor, with increased signs of fear and running into stationary objects.
+Some severely affected horses are also apprehensive in bright light.
 Foals may stargaze in their stall at night.
-Occasionally there is a strabismus (deviation in the direction the eye looks) and nystagmus (regular eye tick).
-Important is that the degree of night blindness is non-progressive so will not worsen over time though adverse events may make a horse more apprehensive.
+Occasionally there is a strabismus (deviation in the direction the eye looks) and nystagmus (regular eye twitch).
+Noteworthy is that the degree of night blindness is non-progressive so will not worsen over time, though adverse events may make a horse more apprehensive.

 Causes